girobusan/imp-helpers/README.md

 .
 .

 Helpers API available now in git version of IMP!, and will be included in upcoming release.
-Scripts in this repo is early stage of development.
+Scripts in this repo are at the early stages of development.